Tams03/CS-Projects/YouTube-Companion/README.md

 - Millions of YouTube channels make it difficult to track performance or find relevant content manually.
 - Content creators, marketers, and enthusiasts need data-driven insights to make informed decisions.
 - Manual tracking is time-consuming and inefficient.
-- This project provides fast, automated analysis and recommendations for YouTube channels.
+- This project provides fast, automated analysis and personalized recommendations for YouTube channels.

 ---